Cricketer hits a six and smashes dad's windscreen during match

 Nigel said: "I was sat in the driver's seat and I just waved out of the window and Olly had his hand on his helmet in the middle of the pitch - and obviously it caused a lot of amusement to everyone."

-He said all the players had then gone over to take pictures and, with little chance of a result, the game ended soon afterwards.
+He said all the players had then gone over to take pictures and, with little chance of a result, the game ended soon afterwards with Herefordshire reaching 58-2 in 10.2 overs.

-Olly was out on the next ball, his father added.
+Olly was out on ball after his big six, his father added.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk